-While truing up of FY 2014-15, the Commission has been primarily guided by the following principles:
+While Truing up for FY 2014-15, the Commission has been primarily guided by the following principles:

-- Controllable parameters have been considered at the level of approval under the MTR order, unless the Commission considers that there are valid reasons for revision of the same - Un-controllable parameters have been revised, based on the actual performance observed.
+- Controllable parameters have been considered at the level of approval under the MTR Order, unless the Commission considers that there are valid reasons for revision of the same. - 2.
+Un-controllable parameters have been revised, based on the actual performance observed.